-To comply with copyright law and licensing agreements it is better to link to library content in your Blackboard and Canvas courses instead of uploading PDFs downloaded from the databases.
+To comply with copyright law and licensing agreements it is better to link to library content in your Canvas courses instead of uploading PDFs downloaded from the databases.

 Persistent - The URLs that appear in the address bar of library resources are often session-specific, meaning they will expire.
 Persistent, or stable, links should be used instead.

 Proxied - Links that include the library’s proxy server prefix (https://libproxy.umflint.edu/login?url=) or infix allow off-campus users to login, be recognized as affiliated with UM-Flint, and entitled to access the content.

 Use persistent and proxied link for rich text links in Canvas to ensure access in new windows.

 Finding a Persistent Link

 Many resources provide an option to copy and paste a persistent link but they are sometimes tricky to find since the term used and the location for doing so can vary depending on which resource you are using.
 Some common terms to look for include: